krtky123/MA691-COBRA-4/README.md

 ![MA691-COBRA-4](https://user-images.githubusercontent.com/45942031/140724100-ba8da381-431a-47fa-9026-ff82cafb9719.png)

+## ⚠️ Disclaimer

+This work is for learning purpose only.
+The work can not be used for publication or as commercial products etc without mentor’s consent.

 ## 🐍 What is COBRA?

 COBRA stands for COmBined Regression Alternative.
 It is a new method for combining several initial estimators of the regression function.
 Instead of building a linear or convex optimized combination over a collection of basic estimators r1, . . . , rM, we use them as a collective indicator of the proximity between the training data and a test observation.
 This local distance approach is model-free and very fast.
 More specifically, the resulting nonparametric/nonlinear combined estimator is shown to perform asymptotically at least as well in the L2 sense as the best combination of the basic estimators in the collective.